-It's time to celebrate one of the great honky-tonk heroes.
-An Americana legend and a Texas Country Music Hall of Fame member.
-We're talking about Billy Joe Shaver.
-The Texas-born guitarist, singer, and songwriter has written some of the greatest Outlaw Country songs of all time, both for himself and legends like Waylon Jennings, Kris Kristofferson, Johnny Cash, and Elvis Presley.
-The man has written songs performed by Dickey Betts of The Allman Brothers, Willie Nelson, Charlie Daniels, and Nanci Griffith.
+Honky-tonk hero, Americana legend and Texas Country Music Hall of Fame member Billy Joe Shaver wrote some of the greatest country songs of all time both for himself and legends like Waylon Jennings, Kris Kristofferson, Johnny Cash, Elvis Presley, Dickey Betts of The Allman Brothers, Willie Nelson, Charlie Daniels and Nanci Griffith.

 10. "Black Rose"

-From Shaver's best album, Old Five and Dimers Like Me, which is considered a classic in the outlaw country genre, this song is one of the greats.
+From one of Shaver's best albums, Old Five and Dimers Like Me (a classic in the outlaw country genre), this song is one of the greats.
 Period.

 9. "Ride Me Down Easy"

 From his self-titled album, released in 1982, Billy Joe's just asking for some merciful heartbreak.
 The song was also a hit for Bobby Bare.

 From the album Tramp on Your Street...we'd tell you more but mostly you just have to watch this music video.

 Recorded for the Texas icon's 1999 album Electric Shaver, "Try and Try Again" chronicles how Shaver's faith pulled him through in the wake of the death of his wife and son.

 "Sweet Mama" is a tribute to Shaver's mother, who worked in Waco while Billy lived with his grandma.
 It was performed with his son (and guitarist) Eddy.